fossas/fossa-cli/docs/references/subcommands/container/scanner.md

 ## Limitations & Workarounds

-`fossa-cli` using the container scanner does not support [v1 docker manifest format](https://docs.docker.com/registry/spec/manifest-v2-1/).
+`fossa-cli` does not support [v1 docker manifest format](https://docs.docker.com/registry/spec/manifest-v2-1/).
 This manifest format is officially deprecated, but is still found in some registries.

 The recommended workaround is to export the image to an archive, then analyze that: